 I slowly let technology into my classroom.
 When I first started teaching, anything but notebooks and pens were forbidden in my class.
 I wanted students to be present, engaged.
-Of course, it didn’t stop one or two from falling asleep but I thought it made class discussions better.
-Then I got into digital pedagogy, and now almost everything is digital (except I still require that students buy physical copies of the books).
+Then I got into digital pedagogy, and now almost everything is digital.
 It has so far gone pretty well…but one day this semester, it seemed like most of my students were glued to their laptops.
 They weren’t engaged in the verbal discussion at all and I left the class feeling irritated.
 Disciplinary action–although I’ll admit it was my first inclination–was not the right reaction for me.
-I approached three friends for help and they offered me three new ways to think about participation.
+I approached three colleagues for help and they offered me three new ways to think about participation.

 Participation doesn’t have to be verbal.
 It’s ableist and narrow-minded to force students to participate verbally when there are so many other ways to participate.